Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Quantum Stochastic Walk

 \section{Quantum Stochastic Walk}

-Two variants of quantum walks are known- discrete-time quantum walk (DTQW)\cite{coineddef} and continuous time quantum walk (CTQW)\cite{Farhi}.
+Two variants of quantum walks are known- discrete-time quantum walk (DTQW)~\cite{coineddef} and continuous time quantum walk (CTQW)~\cite{Farhi}.
 A more general form of continuous time quantum walk called the quantum stochastic walk (QSW) was first introduced in Ref.~\cite{QSW_def}.
 It has the advantage of interpolating continuously from a classical random walk to a continuous time quantum walk and can address quantum walk processes which are coupled to an environment.
-QSW was derived from Kossakowski-Lindblad master equation\cite{KOSSAKOWSKI,Lindblad}, which is used to describe quantum stochastic process and model open quantum systems.
-QSW is based on density matrix, dynamics of which is given by\cite{QSW_def}-
+QSW was derived from Kossakowski-Lindblad master equation~\cite{KOSSAKOWSKI,Lindblad}, which is used to describe quantum stochastic process and model open quantum system dynamics.
+QSW is based on density matrix, dynamics of which is given by~\cite{QSW_def}-

 where $\rho(t)$ is the density matrix representation of walker at time $t$.
-For QSW on any graph G, $\rho(t)$ is a $N \times N$ matrix with vertex states- $\{\ket{1}, . . . , \ket{N}\}$ as the basis, and elements $\rho_{ij}(t) = \bra{i} \rho(t) \ket{j}$. $0\leq \omega\leq 1$ is a parameter which interpolates between CRW and CTQW.
-For $\omega=0$ both models of QSW considered, reduce to a CTQW. $H$ is the Hamiltonian operator responsible for coherent dynamics.
-The index $k$ has a unique value for each pair of $i,j$ implying $k$ has $N^{2}$ unique values, $N$ being the number of vertices in the graph.
-The first term on the right hand side is responsible for coherent dynamics and the second term on right gives rise to incoherent dynamics via either only dephasing or both dephasing and incoherent scattering.

-$\hat{L}_{k}$ are Lindblad operators which are sparse $N\times N$ matrices. $N$ being the total number of vertices of the underlying graph.
-For the purpose of modeling a QSW with only pure dephasing, the Lindblad operators are (see section 4.2 of Ref.~\cite{QSWalk} and Refs.~\cite{kendon,QSW_def} for more details on modeling QSW with pure dephasing):
+For QSW on any graph G, $\rho(t)$ is a $N \times N$ matrix with vertex states- $\{\ket{1}, . . . , \ket{N}\}$ as the basis, and elements $\rho_{ij}(t) = \bra{i} \rho(t) \ket{j}$. $0\leq \omega\leq 1$ is a parameter which interpolates between CRW and CTQW. $H$ is the Hamiltonian operator responsible for coherent dynamics.
+The index $k$ has a unique value for each pair of $i,j$.
+The summation over $k$ is from 1 to $K$ where $K$ depends on the choice of the Lindblad operator.
+The set of Lindblad operators essentially represents scattering between each pair of vertices.
+For the dephasing with incoherence scheme, $K=N^2$ since there are $N^2$ combinations in order to incorporate any permutation of two vertices out of $N$.
+For this case, both $i$ and $j$ run over all vertices, hence, they can have $N^2$ combinations.
+On the other hand, for the pure dephasing scattering scheme, the Lindblad operator involves only the diagonal elements of the Hamiltonian, thus $K=N$ for this case.
+Similarly, for the case of only incoherent scattering, $K=N(N-1)$ since only the off-diagonal elements are taken into account (see Ref.~\cite{QSWalk}).
+The first term on the right hand side of Eq.~(\ref{QWS_def}) is responsible for coherent dynamics and the second term on right gives rise to incoherent dynamics via only dephasing, both dephasing and incoherent scattering or only incoherent scattering. $\hat{L}_{k}$ are Lindblad operators which are sparse $N\times N$ matrices. $N$ being the total number of vertices of the underlying graph.
+For the purpose of modeling a QSW with only pure dephasing, the Lindblad operators are (see section 4.2 of Ref.~\cite{QSWalk} and Refs.~\cite{kendon,QSW_def} for more details on modeling QSW with pure dephasing),